reactjs/react.dev/src/content/reference/react/useTransition.md

 ### Updating the parent Component in a Transition {/*updating-the-parent-component-in-a-transition*/}

-You can update a parent component's state from the `useTransition` call, too.
+You can update a parent Component's state from the `useTransition` call, too.
 For example, this `TabButton` Component wraps its `onClick` logic in a Transition:

 ```js {8-10}
 export default function TabButton({ children, isActive, onClick }) {